 Since Satan, not being all-powerful or omnipresent, can’t focus on everyone, he raises up corrupt leaders in government, business, media, and entertainment to shape culture according to his will (Daniel 8:25).
 These rich and powerful men and women work to deceive the masses because they are themselves deceived (2 Timothy 3:13).
 The system of power needed to rule over people in countries is government.
 For this reason, we have to look at human-government as evidence of Satan’s rule.
 This is precisely why God warned us not to have governments run and ruled by humans because it is a rejection of him.
 He warned that the seeds of government would result in the fruit of Satan (1 Samuel 8:10-18).

 Let’s take a look at America.
 The United States was founded by the leader of an occult group that worships the god “Jahbulon.”4 The world’s largest Egyptian phallic symbol of power, the obelisk, representing the sun god “Ra,” was erected in this occult leader’s honor in the U.S. capital.5 The capital of America is called Washington D.C. named after that occult leader.
 “D.C.” stands for “District of Columbia,” but what is Columbia?
 Columbia is the personification of America’s goddess, appearing as an angel of light, bearing a torch (2 Corinthians 11:13-15).
+Flanking the entrance to the Capitol Building is a statue of Mars, the Roman god of war.6 In Washington D.C. there is no Christian imagery.
 Covering every government building, in every state, you will find pagan imagery of demonic Greek and Roman gods.

 Because it is Satan who rules powerful empires like America it should come as no surprise that such a nation would be founded on the blood of history’s largest genocide.
-Since Satan rules America it should be no surprise that it has toppled dozens of other governments and installed puppet leaders.6 Since Satan rules America it should be no surprise that it has been involved in warfare for the vast majority of its existence.7 Since Satan rules America it should be no surprise that its military is the world’s largest polluter.8 Since empire is the greatest expression of Satan’s power none of this should be surprising.
+Since Satan rules America it should be no surprise that it has toppled dozens of other governments and installed puppet leaders.7 Since Satan rules America it should be no surprise that it has been involved in warfare for the vast majority of its existence.8 Since Satan rules America it should be no surprise that Christians have been tricked into killing millions of people.
+Since Satan rules America it should be no surprise that its military is the world’s largest polluter.9 Since empire is the greatest expression of Satan’s power none of this should be surprising.
 But to almost everyone who has grown up in this empire, it is.

 Rejecting the god of America

 The fact that Satan is the god of America must change how Christians interact and talk about the empire they live in.
 We should never see any Christians pledging their allegiance to a nation that is ruled by Satan.
 We should never see any Christians serving in the military of a nation that is ruled by Satan.
 We should never see any Christians placing any trust or loyalty in the president.
+We should never expect to see any Christian serving in any governmental capacity.
 Christians have to understand that there are major differences between nations that are ruled by Satan and the nation that is ruled by Jesus: the Kingdom of God.

 The battle for this earth is primarily between truth and lie (John 8:44).
 Satan is referred to as “the destroyer” who “deceives the nations” (Revelation 9:11; 20:3, 8; 13:14).
 Satan’s lies are so widespread that deception is our normal.
 This bears repeating, deception is our normal. [g]ods only have as much power as we give them.
 They bring death and destruction only by the hands of people who have fallen into their deception.
 The god of America only has as much power as our worship gives him (John 8:44).
 Since the devil comes to steal, kill, and destroy, this worship comes through the form of taxation, violence, and oppression (John 10:10).
 The consolidation of satanic power through the form of government allows Satan to enact his will all over the world.